 The morning began like any other: a cup of coffee, a quiet moment, and the sense that I should sit in meditation.
 But before I could settle in, a message came through so clearly it startled me: Go to the ranch.
 I didn’t know why.
 I resisted at first.
 But the nudge didn’t fade, and […]

 After saying goodbye to my beloved mare, Skye, last summer, I wasn’t sure how or when I would ever feel ready to open my heart again to another horse.
 And then Grace appeared.
 Grace is originally from a wild horse round up near Osoyoos, British Columbia.
-At seven years old, she is the youngest in […]
+At seven years old, she is the youngest […]

 This weekend, we turn the clocks back.
 The evenings will arrive sooner now, the last light slipping behind the mountains before I’m ready to say goodbye to the day.
 There’s a hush that comes with this shift- an invitation, really-to let go of the pace of summer and settle into a slower rhythm.
 At the […]